Animal abuse & the link to family violence – advice for practitioners

 In order to prevent animals and children from being harmed, awareness surrounding these links must be built.
 This includes encouraging communities and members of the public to take action by giving greater importance to suspected animal abuse, with the knowledge that they could be preventing other forms of violence.

-Virtual College have recently created a free online course designed to help front-line staff spot animal abuse and understand the link between violence to people and violence to animals.
+Virtual College run a free Understanding Animal Welfare in Violent Homes online course designed to help front-line staff spot animal abuse and understand the link between violence to people and violence to animals.

 The course is particularly appropriate to child protection services, health professionals, police officers, teachers and education experts, children’s social care, adult social care and housing authorities.
 It has been written to provide a basic understanding of what animal abuse is, how to spot the signs, as well as to understand the recognised link between family abuse and animal abuse, and understand what to do if you have suspicions of abuse.